-The BK12 campaign is aimed at mobilizing international support and attention to the arrests and persecution of twelve human rights and civil liberties defenders in India.
-All the 12 people who are the focus of this campaign (11 of who have been arrested and/or out on temporary bail, and 1 who has been identified in the media) have been accused of being associated with what has come to be known as the Bhima-Koregaon related case.
+The BK12 campaign is aimed at mobilizing international support and attention to the effort against the arrests and persecution of twelve human rights and civil liberties defenders in India.
+Of the 12 people who are the focus of this campaign, 11 have been arrested, falsely accused of being associated with what has come to be known as the Bhima-Koregaon related case.

 Every year on New Year’s Day, thousands of Dalits (India’s ex-Untouchable communities, stigmatized and ostracized by its caste system) converge upon a small village called Bhima-Koregaon about 30 kilometers from the old city of Pune near Mumbai in the western Indian state of Maharashtra.
 They come here to symbolically commemorate the battle of Koregaon of 1818, the third Anglo-Maratha war in which many Mahar (a large Dalit community in Maharashtra) soldiers fought in the colonial British Indian army against the ‘upper-caste brahmin’ Peshwas (who ruled that region from the 17-19th century).
 The Peshwas were notorious for enforcing untouchability.
 The celebrations and commemoration of Dalits

 The Elgar Parishad